-Lastly, a program should be able to evaluate how participants' learning prepares them for their prospective responsibilities as a school principal in line with the Standard.
-One way to do this is through tracking participant growth along the Leadership Profiles in each of the Professional Practices of the Standard.
-One set of the Leadership Profiles, for Leading teaching and learning, is shown in Figure 19.
+Lastly, a program should be able to evaluate how participants' learning prepares them for their prospective responsibilities as school principals in line with the Standard.
+One way to do this is through tracking participant growth within the Leadership Profiles in each of the Professional Practices of the Standard.
+One set of the Leadership Profiles, for Leading teaching and learning, is shown in Figure 3.

-Figure 19: Leadership Profile: Leading teaching and learning 116
+Figure 3: Leadership Profile: Leading teaching and learning77